Nekidev/Naoka/README.md

 - (Planned) Notifications when a new episode/chapter is released.
 - (Maybe in the future) Anime streaming and manga reading.
 - (Not planned) Illegal anime streaming.
-- (Planned) Linux and MacOS versions.
+- (Planned) Linux and macOS versions.
 - (Maybe in the future) See anime/manga information.

 ## Download

-You can [download](https://github.com/naoka-dev/Naoka/releases/) the latest installable version of Naoka for Windows, ~~macOS and Linux (soon)~~.
+You can [download](https://github.com/naoka-dev/Naoka/releases/) the latest installable version of Naoka for Windows, ~~macOS, and Linux (soon)~~.

 ## Related

-[Taiga](https://taiga.moe/) - Naoka is inspired in this app, so you probably want to check it out too!
+[Taiga](https://taiga.moe/) — Naoka is inspired in this app, so you probably want to check it out too!

 ## Support